-The Consumer Price Index for All Urban Consumers (CPI-U) decreased 0.1 percent
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 1.1 percent over

-month, the index rose 0.6 percent prior to seasonal adjustment.
+index increased 0.5 percent prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)

-The Chained Consumer Price Index for All Urban Consumers (C-CPI-U) decreased
+The Chained Consumer Price Index for All Urban Consumers (C-CPI-U) increased 0.7

-0.4 percent over the last 12 months.
-For the month, the index rose 0.7 percent
+percent over the last 12 months.
+For the month, the index rose 0.6 percent on a not